course-details-portlet

 Further on evaluation

 Mandatory activities must be passed to be able to sit the final exam.
-The activities will change from year to year but will be informed at initial information meeting.
+The activities will change from year to year but will be informed at the first lecture or an information meeting.

 In case of fail or improvement of grade a new final exam is held during the exam period both spring and fall semester.
 Mandatory activities that have previously been approved will be valid as long as the course does no undergo major changes.